Access4all/adg/pages/knowledge/aria/purpose/README.md

 Are you in hope of ARIA "magically" solving all the problems with missing semantics?

-Don't be too optimistic: ARIA is a bare set of attributes and their specific values.
+Do not be too optimistic: ARIA is a bare set of attributes and their specific values.
 So in contrast to traditional HTML, the browser doesn't take care of anything itself.
 You still have to provide all the interactivity yourself using JavaScript!
 In the current example, you need to:

 - Implement an intuitive keyboard control pattern (or provide clear instruction of how to control the widget with keyboard only and screen readers).
 - Take care of toggling the visibility of the tabpanels.
 - Take care of toggling `aria-selected`.

-Admitted, a tablist is a rather easy user interface pattern, so it's not too hard to provide this functionality yourself.
+Admitted, a tablist is a rather easy user interface pattern, so it is not too hard to provide this functionality yourself.
 But there are much more complex patterns (for example, autocompletes), where it can become a major challenge managing all the required attributes and keeping their states and visual representation in sync.

 #### Varying support